Abstract

 Conclusion

 Here, we have applied innovative in vivo imaging at the microscopic scale to reveal the cellular immune response to a retina in jeopardy.
 The dynamic environment of the retina includes a native population of resident microglia and systemic immune cells delivered through the vasculature.
 These two lines of defense work in concert in the mammalian body and are critical for maintaining retinal homeostasis.
-In this work we directly study the interaction between microglia and neutrophils, two major classes of immune cells that are implicated in inflammatory initiation, escalation, propagation and debris removal in response to an acute geographical injury in the retina.
+In this work we directly study the interaction between microglia and neutrophils, two major classes of immune cells that are implicated in inflammatory initiation, escalation, propagation and debris removal in response to acute geographical injury in the retina.
 Using cutting-edge retinal imaging modalities, we find that resident microglia become locally activated and regionally responsive to focal laser lesion.
-Cells migrate away from their stratified locations near plexiform layers of the retina and migrate toward the axial site of damage within hours to weeks after injury.
+Cells migrate away from their stratified locations near plexiform layers of the retina and migrate toward the site of damage within hours to weeks after injury.
 However, systemic neutrophils, which are typically regarded as first-line responders to tissue damage, are not recruited to this damage despite neutrophils flowing within 10s of microns away from the location of damage (Figure 8 – video 2).
-Beyond the context of this specific finding, we share this work with the excitement that AOSLO cellular level imaging may reveal the interaction of multiple immune cell types in the living retina, a unique tissue in its own regard.
-By using fluorophores associated with specific immune cell populations, the complex immune cell dynamics that orchestrate the immune response may be examined in this specialized tissue and may reveal further insights to the interactions of single immune cells in the living body in a non-invasive way.
+Beyond the context of this specific finding, we share this work with the excitement that AOSLO cellular level imaging may reveal the interaction of multiple immune cell types in the living retina.
+By using fluorophores associated with specific immune cell populations, the complex dynamics that orchestrate the immune response may be examined in this specialized tissue.
+This work and future studies may reveal further insights to the interactions of single immune cells in the living body in a non-invasive way.

 Acknowledgements